 - Meditation: There are many different types, much research shows Transcendental Meditation improved focus and lowers anxiety.
 Look into it.

 - People: Positive, healthy relationships make us feel better about ourselves.
 Talking to others can help us gain new perspective and objectivity.

 - Kindness: Kindness is incredibly powerful.
 Being kind to others and to yourself pays massive dividends in improving mood and self-esteem.

 - Spirituality: Regardless of your beliefs, or lack of them, seriously consider seeking a path toward spirituality.
 It is scientifically proven to help both depression and anxiety.

 Many of the suggestions above may seem too simple to you.
 Too simple to work perhaps.
 But we did not choose these at random.
 Every single item above is shown to be among the effective natural remedies for anxiety and depression.
 They are all backed up my scientific research.
 So, if you believe you are living with a mental illness you should consider professional medical help.
 These suggestions are not meant to be a substitute for psychiatry or psychology.
 But they can serve as part of an overall solution to get you back on track.
-If you or someone you love needs help with anxiety or depression or a substance use disorder, the programs of Harmony Recovery Group can help.
+If you or someone you love needs help with anxiety or depression or a substance use disorder, the programs of Harmony Health Group can help.
 Give us a call at (561) 220-7630 or visit our contact page here and find out what Harmony can do for you.